-Some don’t want to think or talk about dying, others are uncomfortable talking with their kids about financial matters, or letting them know how much they will inherit out of fear it will curb their motivation.
+Some don’t want to think or talk about dying.
+Others are uncomfortable talking with their kids about financial matters, or letting them know how much they will inherit out of fear it will curb their motivation.
 So when is the right time to talk about inheritance matters?

 Most parents never want to confront the question of who would be responsible for their children if they both were not around.
 Once you have children is a good time to have a discussion with your significant other and determine who the person or persons are you would want to be responsible for your kids.
-Once you have agreed on someone, that person or persons should be included in the conversation to make sure they are comfortable with the responsibility.
+Once you have agreed on a guardian (and multiple back-up guardians), include those individuals in the conversation.
+You should ensure that they are comfortable with the responsibility.

 In order to avoid sibling rivalries and confrontations later, it’s best to have the conversation with them up front.
 No matter how the distributions are going to be made, or how the assets will be divided, let your children know there is a plan in place, why that plan was put in place, and the reasons behind certain decisions that were made.

 How to Talk About Inheritances with Your Family: 3 Tips